lorensen/VTKExamples/src/VTKBook/12Chapter12.md

 5. Render the results.

-The filter we have chosen to use is vtkMarchingCubes .
+The filter we have chosen to use is vtkMarchingCubes.
 We could also use vtkContourFilter since it will automatically create an instance of vtkMarchingCubes as it delegates to the fastest subclass for a particular dataset type.
 The class vtkPolyDataNormals is used to generate nice surface normals for the data. vtkMarchingCubes can also generate normals, but sometimes better results are achieved when the normals are directly from the surface (vtkPolyDataNormals ) versus from the data (vtkMarchingCubes ).
-To complete this example, we take the output from the isosurface generator vtkMarchingCubes and connect it to a mapper and actor via vtkPolyDataMapper and vtkActor .
+To complete this example, we take the output from the isosurface generator vtkMarchingCubes and connect it to a mapper and actor via vtkPolyDataMapper and vtkActor.
 The C++ code follows.

 ``` c++
 vtkContourFilter *skinExtractor = vtkContourFilter::New();